SeisoLLC/easy_infra/README.md

 ### Learning mode

-The learning mode suppresses the exit codes of any injected validation or security tooling, ensuring the provided commands will run.
+The learning mode suppresses the exit codes of any injected validation, hook, or security tooling, ensuring the provided commands will run.
 This can be configured by setting the `LEARNING_MODE` environment variable to `true`, for instance:

 ```bash
 docker run -e LEARNING_MODE=true -v .:/iac seiso/easy_infra:latest-terraform terraform apply -auto-approve